Mokhtar7775/SPAM_SMS_DETECTION/README.md

 ## Dataset

-The dataset used for training and evaluating the model is sourced from [https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset].
-It contains labeled examples of SMS messages, where each message is categorized as spam or ham.
+The dataset used for training and evaluating the model is  It contains labeled examples of SMS messages, where each message is categorized as spam or ham.

 ## Technologies Used